akupedia/leo/README.md

-# leo
+# LEO
-Student's Registration Form
+Student's Registration Form -- Build on top of Bootstrap 5 and vanilla Js in Navi Mumbai by Akash Angle!